LightBoy01/ai-job-spot/src/job-descriptions/de430526f9624f12225fcda235d3dd481b1de619643ad9a25944fa88707e64a5-greenpocket-gmbh-react-developerin-mwd-im-kolner-startup.md

   towards a sustainable future, and that common purpose drives our collaboration and keeps us connected, no matter where we're working from.
 ---
+### Description
-### Description\nDo you want to be more than just a byte in the data sea?
+Do you want to be more than just a byte in the data sea?
 Do you want to passionately take responsibility in agile teams and actively contribute with us to drive the climate transition?
+Then we should definitely get to know each other!

+**About Us**
-Then we should definitely get to know each other!\n\n**About Us**\nAs an agile, green startup and specialist in energy management and visualization software, we actively participate in shaping a sustainable, climate-neutral future.
+As an agile, green startup and specialist in energy management and visualization software, we actively participate in shaping a sustainable, climate-neutral future.
 Our mission is to make energy consumption management so simple with intuitive, AI-driven software that it becomes a matter of course for everyone – whether businesses or private households – and enables energy providers and corporate customers to effectively reduce both energy consumption and their CO2 footprint.
-With our currently 35 talented colleagues, we are turning the digitalization of the energy industry into a real opportunity.\n\nAs part of a motivated and innovative team, you will be responsible for the future of sustainable energy management.
+With our currently 35 talented colleagues, we are turning the digitalization of the energy industry into a real opportunity.

+As part of a motivated and innovative team, you will be responsible for the future of sustainable energy management.
 An excellent and sustainable product begins with a clear idea and vision.
 As a Software Developer, you will be involved in all steps of your product's lifecycle and will refine the product development strategy with our product management and architects.
-High standards, precision, and critical questioning begin for you even before coding.\n\n**OUR TECHNOLOGY STACK**\n*   Kotlin, Spring, Java\n*   TypeScript, React, Redux, Recoil\n*   Jest, React Testing Library, Gauge & Taiko\n*   REST, OpenAPI\n*   SASS, CSS Modules\n*   Python, Pandas, NumPy\n*   IntelliJ IDEA, VS Code\n*   git, Maven, webpack\n*   GitOps, Gitlab CI, Argo CD\n*   PostgreSQL & TimescaleDB, MariaDB\n*   Jupyter Notebook\n*   Kubernetes, Helm, Kafka, Docker\n\n### Responsibilities\n*   Together with the development team, Product Owners, and UX/UI designers, you drive the continuous development of our SaaS solutions (especially microservices).\n*   You continuously design, test, maintain, and improve the software, both independently and within your team.\n*   You advise Product Management on technical questions and discuss functional and technical requirements and their implementation with them and the specialist department.\n*   In the DevOps area, you increasingly take co-responsibility in architecture, programming, and testing.\n*   Through pair programming, code reviews, and prototyping, you continuously develop not only our products but also yourself.\n*   You regularly exchange ideas with our agile and interdisciplinary teams within \"DevComs\" or our Architecture Board.\n*   You look beyond your own horizons, realize your ideas in monthly GreenDays, and have the opportunity to bring these ideas into product development.\n\n### Qualifications\n*   You have successfully completed your studies in the IT field or have a comparable education that convinces us.\n*   Furthermore, you already bring initial experience as a Software Developer, ideally in a SaaS environment.\n*   You have initial practical experience with microservices and cloud infrastructures.\n*   You shine with extensive JavaScript/TypeScript knowledge, ideally in a React context.
-Alternatively, you score with very good Java or Kotlin know-how and experience with SpringBoot.\n*   You are familiar with the use of standard tools, especially in an agile environment, such as JIRA and Confluence for controlling and documenting development.\n*   As a creative, analytically thinking mind, you enjoy new technologies and bring a good quality awareness.\n*   You embody the startup mentality, are motivated, and like to tackle things directly.\n*   You have good German and very good English language skills.\n\n### Author's Take\nThis is an exciting opportunity for a Junior Software Developer who wants to make a tangible impact on climate change within an agile, innovative, and green startup.
-The company fosters a highly collaborative environment with a strong emphasis on continuous learning and professional development, evident through coaching, pair programming, and dedicated 'DevComs.'\n\nWhat truly sets this role apart are the exceptional benefits and culture.
+High standards, precision, and critical questioning begin for you even before coding.

+**OUR TECHNOLOGY STACK**
+*   Kotlin, Spring, Java
+*   TypeScript, React, Redux, Recoil
+*   Jest, React Testing Library, Gauge & Taiko
+*   REST, OpenAPI
+*   SASS, CSS Modules
+*   Python, Pandas, NumPy
+*   IntelliJ IDEA, VS Code
+*   git, Maven, webpack
+*   GitOps, Gitlab CI, Argo CD
+*   PostgreSQL & TimescaleDB, MariaDB
+*   Jupyter Notebook
+*   Kubernetes, Helm, Kafka, Docker

+### Responsibilities
+*   Together with the development team, Product Owners, and UX/UI designers, you drive the continuous development of our SaaS solutions (especially microservices).
+*   You continuously design, test, maintain, and improve the software, both independently and within your team.
+*   You advise Product Management on technical questions and discuss functional and technical requirements and their implementation with them and the specialist department.
+*   In the DevOps area, you increasingly take co-responsibility in architecture, programming, and testing.
+*   Through pair programming, code reviews, and prototyping, you continuously develop not only our products but also yourself.
+*   You regularly exchange ideas with our agile and interdisciplinary teams within \"DevComs\" or our Architecture Board.
+*   You look beyond your own horizons, realize your ideas in monthly GreenDays, and have the opportunity to bring these ideas into product development.

+### Qualifications
+*   You have successfully completed your studies in the IT field or have a comparable education that convinces us.
+*   Furthermore, you already bring initial experience as a Software Developer, ideally in a SaaS environment.
+*   You have initial practical experience with microservices and cloud infrastructures.
+*   You shine with extensive JavaScript/TypeScript knowledge, ideally in a React context.
+Alternatively, you score with very good Java or Kotlin know-how and experience with SpringBoot.
+*   You are familiar with the use of standard tools, especially in an agile environment, such as JIRA and Confluence for controlling and documenting development.
+*   As a creative, analytically thinking mind, you enjoy new technologies and bring a good quality awareness.
+*   You embody the startup mentality, are motivated, and like to tackle things directly.
+*   You have good German and very good English language skills.

+### Author's Take
+This is an exciting opportunity for a Junior Software Developer who wants to make a tangible impact on climate change within an agile, innovative, and green startup.
+The company fosters a highly collaborative environment with a strong emphasis on continuous learning and professional development, evident through coaching, pair programming, and dedicated 'DevComs.'

+What truly sets this role apart are the exceptional benefits and culture.
 You'll enjoy flexible working hours, home office options, and a permanent contract.
 The unique monthly 'GreenDay' allows you to pursue your own innovative ideas, fostering personal growth and direct contribution to product development.
 Recognized as a \"Top-Company 2025,\" the organization boasts a startup atmosphere with flat hierarchies, plenty of creative freedom, and a commitment to transparency, from weekly meetings to daily Kicker tournaments and a fun office vibe.
 If you're driven by purpose, enjoy a dynamic team, and want to continuously develop your skills while fighting for a sustainable future, this role offers an ideal platform.